rajafahadrahman-art/vk999/content/homepage.md

 ### What is VK999 Game?
 VK 999 is an online gaming platform that may provide card games, table games, slot-style titles, live sections and quick-result entertainment through one account.
 ### Is game available for Android?
 The platform is mainly associated with Android access.
-Users should check the [VK999 Download](/vk999-download/) page for the latest installation requirements and file information.
+Users should check the Download page for the latest installation requirements and file information.
 ### Can I access platform without installing an app?
 Online or browser-based access may be available in some versions.
 Users should use only a verified platform address and avoid entering account details on unofficial websites.
 ### Which games can be found on the platform?